Tanvik-hub/QR-code-generator/README.md

 **QR Code Generator**

 **Description:**
 A simple web application for generating QR codes from text or URLs.
 Users can enter the text or URL they want to encode, click a button, and the QR code will be displayed on the screen.
-The QR codes are generated using the QR Server API.
+The QR codes are generated using the QR Server API.💻

 **Features:**
 - Input field for entering text or URL.